Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP | Federal News Network

 THE TAKEAWAY

-Georgia: There were plenty of questions about whether Bennett should remain the Bulldogs’ starting quarterback after he threw two interceptions against Alabama.
+Georgia: There was plenty of talk about whether Bennett should remain the Bulldogs’ starting quarterback after he threw two interceptions against Alabama.
 Georgia fans wondered if it was time to make the switch back to USC transfer JT Daniels, who was QB1 to start the season before an injury opened the door for Bennett.

 The former walk-on completed his first nine passes against Michigan on the way to 307 yards and showed more than enough arm strength on a 53-yard bomb to James Cook in the second quarter.
 Bennett was named offensive MVP.